trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

     Go to "Internet Protocol Version 6(TCP/IPv6)" Enter `::1`

- `OPTIONAL` <i>You can a backup dns in 2nd field</i>
+ `OPTIONAL` <i>You can add a backup dns in the alternative fields</i>

 <p align="center">
  <img src="https://i.imgur.com/8gsDk3z.jpg">

 ## ╸ Setting Up AdGuard Blocklist ╸

-In AdGuard homepage under filters select blocklist section for adding and updating your urls.
+In AdGuard homepage under filters, select DNS blocklist section for adding urls.

 <p align="center">
  <img src="https://i.imgur.com/shrtJLD.png">

 You can search Google for different blocklist.Here is my custom <a href="https://raw.githubusercontent.com/trinib/AdGuard-WireGuard-Unbound-Cloudflare/main/My-Blocklist.txt"><b>blocklist</b></a> with my urls.

 `IMPORTANT:` Some blocklist can block some important contents or websites.
-To unblock go "Query Log" section and can be simply unblock, putting it in "Custom filtering rules".
+To unblock go "Query Log" section and will see unblocked option, putting it in "Custom filtering rules".
 Just look for client ip & time.
+Or do it manually, just add `@@||thewebsite.com^$important` to rules.

 <p align="center">
  <img src="https://i.imgur.com/OKUcoMs.jpg">